-We have audited the components of internal control over financial reporting of Brainsway Ltd. and its subsidiaries (collectively, "the Company") as of December 31, 2015.
+We have audited the components of internal control over financial reporting of Brainsway Ltd. and its subsidiaries (collectively, "the Company") as of December 31, 2016.
 Control components were determined as explained in the following paragraph.
 The Company's board of directors and management are responsible for maintaining effective internal control over financial reporting, and for their assessment of the effectiveness of the components of internal control over financial reporting included in the accompanying periodic report for said date.
-Our responsibility is to express an opinion on the Company's components of internal control over financial reporting based on our audit.
+Our responsibility is to express an opinion on the Company's components of internal control over financial reporting included in the accompanying periodic report for said date.